WilsonNet/WilsonNet/README.md

 https://github.com/WilsonNet/DoctorDolphin

-This is actually one of the first time that I've ever coded in my life.
-Before this the only contact with JavaScript that I prevoulsy had were through exercises in the "Eloquent Javascript" book.
+This is actually one of the first times that I've ever coded in my life.
+Before this, the only contact with JavaScript that I previously had was through exercises in the "Eloquent Javascript" book.

 ## Studying Right Now